Nelio-Software/nelio-maps/readme.txt

 = 2.0.1 =
 * Update coding standards.
 * Update block to API version 3.
+* Disable keyboard interaction if map is not draggable.

 = 2.0.0 (August 19, 2025) =
 * Rewrite codebase with TypeScript